Exploring investor behavior in Bitcoin: a study of the disposition effect: Data and Methods

-Under the assumption that an informed investor holds his cryptocurrency funds in some non-custodial wallet (e.g., a cold wallet), selling cryptocurrency units typically involves several steps: first, he creates a custodial wallet at some cryptocurrency exchange; second, he transfers funds from his non-custodial wallet to his exchange wallet; and third, he issues a sell order, which is then executed by the exchange and typically involves the transfer of funds to another custodial wallet, which is assigned to another user, but controlled by the same exchange.
+Under the assumption that an informed investor holds cryptoasset funds in some non-custodial wallet (e.g., a cold wallet), which has been confirmed by~\cite{Abramova:2021ab}, selling cryptoasset units typically involves several steps: first, the user creates a custodial wallet at some cryptoasset exchange; second, the user transfers funds from his non-custodial wallet to his exchange wallet; and third, the users issues a sell order, which is then executed by the exchange and typically involves the transfer of funds to another custodial wallet, which is assigned to another user, but controlled by the same exchange.

-We are well-aware that this assumption doesn't hold for investors who incorrectly trust the safe custody of their assets in cryptocurrency exchanges and keep them in custodial wallets~\footnote{Hacks on cryptocurrencies and other custodial wallet providers have become a major attack vector, with damages exceeding billions of dollar a year~\cite{anderson2019measuring}}.
+This assumption clearly does not hold for investors who trust the safe custody of their assets in cryptoasset exchanges and keep them in custodial wallets\footnote{Hacks on cryptoassets and other custodial wallet providers have become a major attack vector, with damages exceeding billions of dollar a year~\citep{anderson2019measuring}}.
 In this case, a sell order changes the balances in the exchange-controlled ledger but does not leave a footprint on the blockchain.
-Since custodial exchanges are black-boxes, it is currently not possible to reliably assess the extent of such exchange-internal ``off-chain'' transactions~\cite{Anderson2018}.
-Nevertheless, since the aim of our work is to measure trading behaviour under specific market trends rather than to quantify overall trading volumes, we assume that we can safely base our further analysis on this assumption.
+Since custodial exchanges are black-boxes, it is currently not possible to reliably assess the extent of such exchange-internal ``off-chain'' transactions~\citep{Anderson2018}.
+Nevertheless, since our work aims to measure trading behavior under specific market trends rather than quantify overall trading volumes, we assume that we can safely base our further analysis on this assumption.